include-cpp/include-cpp.github.io/discord/index.md

 Moderators enforce our [Code of Conduct](/code-of-conduct/) according to our [Moderation guidelines](/moderation/).
 If you need to contact a Moderator, you can type `@moderators`, ideally in the channel where the problem is happening.

-Moderators can also create new channels.
-Suggestions for these go in #meta, please.

 #### Administrators (Red)

 Administrators can do everything, including go in every channel.
 They can be contacted with `@admins`.

+Only Administrators can create new channels.
+You can make suggestions for new channels in #meta.

 ## Other Information